aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 | Not declared |  725                       |  927                         | 370                    | 398                      |

 This table only shows the population number by age group, but we know based on Table 1 that their indigenous language may not be their dominant language.
 So we need to calculate one more time based on the proportion numbers described in Table 1.
-This gives us the
+This gives us the following estimate:

 <i>Table 5.
 Estimate population number whose dominant language is their indigenous language for each ethnic group</i>